 When Do the Disney Hotels Decorate and What Is the Best Way to Tour Them in Person?

 Disney World begins decorating for Christmas the week after Halloween (yes, really), but most of the resort hotels aren't fully decked out until around mid-November.
-Most of the decorations and displays were ready by the official holiday season start date of Nov.
-11, but some took another week or so.
+Most of the decorations and displays are ready by the official holiday season start date of Nov.
+14, 2025, but some take another week or so.
 They're all on slightly different schedules, but if you know you want to visit them all, we recommend you book your stay for the week of Thanksgiving or later.

-Take a peek at the most decked-out Disney hotel Christmas decorations.
+Here's a peek at the most decked-out Disney hotel Christmas decorations from 2024.
+Bookmark this blog because we'll keep these descriptions updated as info for 2025 becomes available.
 Hoppy hotel hoppin'!

 Disney World Resort Christmas Decorations Near Magic Kingdom